 Expertly designed dungeons and smart puzzles that played with the concept of switching between the worlds made A Link to the Past feel ahead of its time.
 A Link to the Past is the best Super Nintendo game and one of the absolute greatest games of the ’90s.

-The Wind Waker‘s story is also one of the best in the franchise, as it sees Link go on a journey to rescue his sister.
+The Wind Waker‘s story is also one of the best in the franchise, as it features Link going on a journey to rescue his sister.
 Princess Zelda still makes an appearance, though not in her usual form.
-The lore in Wind Waker, especially the ending makes it one of the most peculiar and insightful Zeldas.
+The lore in Wind Waker, especially the ending, makes it one of the most peculiar and insightful Zeldas.
 We also reckon that The Wind Waker is the best entry point in the series for new Zelda players.
+We’re still holding out for a port to Switch since the HD version is trapped on the Wii U.

 Ocarina of Time brought Zelda into the 3D era, making it the most important evolution in the franchise.
 From the first steps into the open terrain of Hyrule to the moment when Link retrieves the Master Sword from the Temple of Time to the final showdown with Ganon, Ocarina of Time was a true marvel at every turn.
 It has also aged far more gracefully than most early polygonal games and is every bit as engaging today as it was in 1998.

 “It’s dangerous to go alone!
 Take this,” the old man said.
 And with that, Link started his journey as a hero.
-Link’s first adventure, The Legend of Zelda introduced NES owners to a gameplay loop that would change the way we thought about video games.
+Link’s first adventure, The Legend of Zelda introduced as an NES game, offering a gameplay loop that would change the way we thought about video games.
 Unlike most subsequent entries in the franchise, the original offered very little direction and allowed players to discover the dungeons in basically any order they pleased.
 The Legend of Zelda remains a masterpiece.

-Majora’s Mask is the grittiest Zelda game and its overall sense of unease is apparent from the opening cutscene.
-Set in Termina, Majora’s Mask felt like an alternate reality Ocarina of Time, one in which Link had to save the world from a different threat, the Skull Kid.
+Majora’s Mask is the grittiest Zelda game, and its overall sense of unease is apparent from the opening cutscene.
+Set in Termina, Majora’s Mask felt like an alternate reality Ocarina of Time, one in which Link had to save the world from a different threat, the Skull Kid (and ultimately, the moon).
 Majora’s Mask played with time in an interesting way, as the game has a perpetually moving clock.
-At the end of three in-game days, the moon crashes into Termina.
+At the end of three in-game days, the moon crashes into Termina — unless you can stop it.

 The cycle could be reset with the Ocarina, but the perceived time limit gave Majora’s Mask a different sense of urgency.
 Couple the time mechanic with the bevy of masks that Link could wear, including a few that let him shape-shift, and Majora’s Mask offered a new spin on The Legend of Zelda.
 Majora’s Mask remains something of a cult classic amongst Zelda fans, and it proved that Nintendo could sufficiently rework the tried and true series formula in the 3D space, just as it did in 2D.

 The Legend of Zelda: The Minish Cap swapped Link’s iconic green cap for Ezlo, a magical anthropomorphic hat that was also green.
 With Ezlo’s powers, Link could shrink down to the size of the Minish, and explore areas from a very small perspective.
-The mechanic made dungeons, the overworld, and even towns a joy to explore and uncover secrets.
+The mechanic made dungeons, the overworld, and even towns a joy to explore and uncover secrets in this great GBA game.

-Add in Kinstones, which when matched altered a specific part of the world, and The Minish Cap introduced just enough new features to make it feel like an entirely fresh Zelda adventure, complete with wonderful characters, an interesting story, and a reworked version of Hyrule.
+Add in Kinstones, which altered a specific part of the world when matched, and The Minish Cap introduced just enough new features to make it feel like an entirely fresh Zelda adventure, complete with wonderful characters, an interesting story, and a reworked version of Hyrule.
+It’s a game not internally developed at Nintendo, but instead, created by Capcom.

 Using a Pokémon-esque release model, Oracle of Ages and Oracle of Seasons launched simultaneously on Game Boy Color.
 They appear as one entry on this list because together they formed one, overarching story.
 Impressively, however, they were two completely different games.